Brutus

 The third member of Antony and Octavius’s coalition.
 Though Antony has a low opinion of Lepidus, Octavius trusts his loyalty.

-Like Flavius, a tribune who condemns the plebeians for their fickleness in cheering Caesar, when once they cheered for Caesar’s enemy Pompey.
-Murellus and Flavius are punished for removing the decorations from Caesar’s statues during Caesar’s triumphal parade.
+A pair of Roman tribunes.
+In the text’s opening scene, they condemn the plebeians for their fickleness in cheering for Caesar, when once they cheered for Caesar’s enemy Pompey.
+They are ultimately punished for removing the decorations from Caesar’s statues during Caesar’s triumphal parade.

 Decius